Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 # python --version Python 2.7.5

-Since the Python version is 2.4 or higher, it can be installed without any problems.
+Since your Python version is 2.4 or higher, installation should be possible without any problems.

 # yum install epel-release